Teddi Mellencamp Reveals She’s Considering Going Back To Her Natural Dark Hair Color, ‘RHOBH’ Co-Stars React

 Quarantine Day 12 and it looks like my hair and nails have received the memo to social distance themselves from me – after chatting with my girls I realized I am not the only one.
 Who else out there is with me?!
 If so, snap a pic and @ me with the hashtag #hotmessrootandnailchallenge and I’ll try to share some of the best ones!

 Teddi definitely keeps things real with her fans.
 Last month, 12 days into quarantine mode, the Real Housewives of Beverly Hills veteran shared a snap that showed her dark roots and chipped manicure.
 The new mom joked that her hair and nails got the message that they were to “distance” themselves from her.
-Teddi also urged fans to snap a photo and send it to her with the hashtag #hotmessrootandnailchallenge.
+Teddi also urged fans to snap a photo and send it to her with the hashtag, hotmessrootandnailchallenge.